The Top 11 Fast Fashion Brands to Avoid

 Unfortunately, there’s little effort of their diversity and inclusion efforts in their actual supply chain.
 In addition, their supply chain lacks crucial labor standards.

 While they use some low-impact materials, there’s no evidence that they’re making any attempts to minimize textile waste or protect biodiversity.
+They have some claims for animal freedom, but they lack actual implementation or transparency.

 9. boohoo

+Boohoo capitalizes on micro-trends with low-cost, low-quality pieces.
 Its supply chain lacks labor standards and transparency.
 The brand doesn’t seem to be making efforts to use eco-friendly or non-hazardous materials or eliminate textile waste.

 10. Primark

 Primark is based in Ireland, with a large UK audience.
 The fast fashion brand manufactures clothes, accessories, and home goods.
+Among its shortcomings, Primark’s lacks labor standards throughout the supply chain with no evidence of mitigating textile waste.

 11. Uniqlo

 At first glance, this Japanese casual wear brand may not seem like fast fashion.
-They release fewer styles than ultra-fast fashion brands, and they have decent quality.
+It releases fewer styles than ultra-fast fashion brands, and most pieces are decent quality.
+While it's not the worst fast fashion offender, Uniqlo is considered a fast fashion because of its fast pace of new styles.

 SHARE THIS BLOG